Kuwait denies it imposed travel ban praised by Trump

 -

-Kuwait denies it imposed travel ban praised by TrumpBy Web DeskFebruary 05, 2017Latest : World
+Kuwait denies it imposed travel ban praised by TrumpFebruary 06, 2017Print : World

 DUBAI: Kuwait has denied a media report which said it had imposed a travel ban on citizens from several Muslim-majority countries, a story which US President Donald Trump praised on Facebook.